delta-io/delta/PROTOCOL.md

 path| String | A relative path to a change data file from the root of the table or an absolute path to a change data file that should be added to the table.
 The path is a URI as specified by [RFC 2396 URI Generic Syntax](https://www.ietf.org/rfc/rfc2396.txt), which needs to be decoded to get the file path. partitionValues| Map[String, String] | A map from partition column to value for this file.
-See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this file in bytes tags | Map[String, String] | Map containing metadata about this file
+See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this file in bytes dataChange | Boolean | Should always be set to `false` for `cdc` actions because they _do not_ change the underlying data of the table tags | Map[String, String] | Map containing metadata about this file

 The following is an example of `cdc` action.